 - What security measures do they have in place?

-Ask potential providers what security measures they use to protect the documents they have on-site.
+Ask the archiving company what security measures they use to protect the documents they have on-site.
 Standard security features for storage facilities include:

 - CCTV and alarm systems